 Learn to make a simple brine that is a GAME CHANGER for your roast turkey!

-One of the most challenging things about the Thanksgiving supper for many, is how to make the turkey.
+One of the most challenging things about the Thanksgiving supper for many is how to make the turkey.

-Many times I have had people over for Thanksgiving dinner, and they’ve told me they “don’t usually like turkey” but they love mine.
+Many times I have had people over for Thanksgiving dinner and they’ve told me they “don’t usually like turkey”, but they love mine.
 Or they will ask how I make my turkey so juicy!

-There’s two tricks to my perfect turkey.
+There are two tricks to my perfect turkey.

 One trick is how I roast it.
 You can read about that here: Roasting the Perfect Turkey

-The second trick is how it starts: With a simple brine.
+The second trick is how it starts- with a simple brine.

 To Brine Your Turkey You Will Need: